librespot-org/librespot-java/README.md

 Authenticate with Facebook.
 The console will provide a link to visit in order to continue the login process.

 ### Auth blob
 This is more advanced and should only be used if you saved an authentication blob.
 The blob should have already been Base64-decoded.
+Generating one is currently not a feature of librespot-java

+### Storing credentials
+If the configurations `storeCredentials=true` and `credentialsFile="somepath.json"` have been set, the credentials will be saved in a more secure format inside the json file.
+After having run the application once and successfully authenticating, the authentication config fields above are no longer needed and should be made blank for security purposes.

 ## Run
 You can download the latest release from [here](https://github.com/librespot-org/librespot-java/releases) and then run `java -jar ./librespot-core-jar-with-dependencies.jar` from the command line.